antonioscalaunina/pyANTI-FASc/Example1_Tohoku.md

 # 1 - Mesh

 pyANTI-FASc makes available an ensemble of predefined mesh discretizations for most of the seismogenic portion of the subducting plates worldwide.
 These meshes have been defined starting from the geometry defined in the framework of the project Slab 2.0 and available at this [webpage](https://www.sciencebase.gov/catalog/item/5aa1b00ee4b0b1c392e86467).
 They are discretized using a pretty homogeneous minimum nodes inter-distance size ranging from about 10 to 15 km.
-All the available meshes can be found [here](https://github.com/antonioscalaunina/pyANTI-FASc/tree/main/utils/sz_slabs) and the figure shows them on the map.
+All the available meshes can be found [here](https://github.com/antonioscalaunina/pyANTI-FASc/tree/main/utils/sz_slabs) and the Figure 1 shows them on the map.

 ![Map of the subducting plate meshes available in the current version of pyANTI-FASc](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/utils/sz_slabs/map_of_slabs.png)
+* Figure 1 - Map of the subducting plate meshes available in the current version of pyANTI-FASc*

 # 2 - Preprocess